cfinn8822/azure-start/README.md

 <img src="https://i.imgur.com/5Jo1cEg.jpg" height="50%" width="50%" alt="Azure Step 2-2"/>

- - Name your "Resource group" to whatever you want (for this example i am using RG-01).
+ - Name your "Resource group" to whatever you want for this example i am using (RG-01).
- - Change the "Region" to a location that is closest to you (for this example uses (US) West US 3)
+ - Change the "Region" to a location that is closest to you for this example uses ((US) West US 3).
  - Skip everything else and click "Review + Create" on the lower left, which you should have "Validation passed" on the next page.
  - Click "Create"